romi/romi-robots-docs/docs/wip-peter/index.md

 ![](rpi-imager-12.png)

 It's probably safest to reboot the Raspberry Pi with a keyboard and screen attached.
-If there are no mistakes in the configuration, it should be possible to boot the RPi without screen and keyboard and connect to it directly using ssh (using the "scanner-camera" as the hostname of the RPi):
+If there are no mistakes in the configuration, it should be possible to boot the RPi without screen and keyboard and connect to it directly using ssh (using the "scanner-camera.local" as the hostname of the RPi):

 ```sh